php-fig/fig-standards/proposed/PSR-Cache.md

 *    **Expiration** - The actual time when an item is set to go stale.
-This it typically calculated by adding the TTL to the time when an object is stored, but can also be explicitly set with DateTime object.
+This it typically calculated by adding the TTL to the time when an object is stored, but may also be explicitly set with DateTime object.

     An item with a 300 second TTL stored at 1:30:00 will have an expiration at 1:35:00.

 *    **Key** - A string that uniquely identifies a cached item.
-Implementing libraries MUST support keys consisting of the characters A-Z, a-z, 0-9, and _ in any order in UTF-8 encoding and a length of up to 64 characters.
+Implementing libraries MUST support keys consisting of the characters `A-Z`, `a-z`, `0-9`, and `_` in any order in UTF-8 encoding and a length of up to 64 characters.
 Implementing libraries MAY support additional characters and encodings or longer lengths, but must support at least that minimum.
 Libraries are responsible for their own escaping of key strings as appropriate, but MUST be able to return the original unmodified key string.
-The following characters are reserved for future extensions and MUST NOT be supported by implementing libraries: {}()/\@:
+The following characters are reserved for future extensions and MUST NOT be supported by implementing libraries: `{}()/\@:`

-*    **Hit** - A cache hit occurs when a Calling Library requests an Item by key and a matching value is found for that key and that value has not expired and the value is not invalid for some other reason.
+*    **Hit** - A cache hit occurs when a Calling Library requests an Item by key and a matching value is found for that key, and that value has not expired, and the value is not invalid for some other reason.

 *    **Miss** - A cache miss is the opposite of a cache hit.
 A cache hit occurs